-NOTICE IS HEREBY GIVEN that the annual general meeting (the "Meeting") of shareholders of International Petroleum Corporation ("IPC" or the "Corporation") will be held at the offices of Blake, Cassels and Graydon, LLP, Ottawa Room, Suite 4000, Commerce Court West, 199 Bay Street, Toronto, Ontario, M5L 1A9 at 9:00 a.m.
-Eastern time on Tuesday, May 7, 2019 for the following purposes:
+NOTICE IS HEREBY GIVEN that the annual general meeting (the "Meeting") of holders ("Shareholders") of common shares of International Petroleum Corporation ("IPC" or the "Corporation") will be held at the offices of Blake, Cassels and Graydon LLP, Ottawa Room, Suite 4000, Commerce Court West, 199 Bay Street, Toronto, Ontario M5L 1A9 at 9:00 a.m.
+Eastern time on Tuesday, May 5, 2020 for the following purposes:

-- To receive the audited consolidated financial statements of the Corporation for the financial year ended December 31, 2018 and accompanying report of the auditor, and the management's discussion and analysis for the year ended December 31, 2018; - To set the number of directors of the Corporation at eight; - To elect the eight nominees of the Corporation standing for election as directors of the Corporation to hold office for the ensuing year; - To appoint PricewaterhouseCoopers AG, as the auditor of the Corporation for the ensuing year and to authorize the directors to fix the auditor's remuneration; and - To transact such other business as may properly come before the Meeting or any adjournment or postponement thereof.
+- To receive the audited consolidated financial statements of the Corporation for the financial year ended December 31, 2019 and accompanying report of the auditor, and the management's discussion and analysis of the Corporation for the year ended December 31, 2019; - To set the number of directors of the Corporation at seven; - To elect the seven nominees of the Corporation standing for election as directors of the Corporation to hold office until the next annual meeting of Shareholders or until his or her successor is duly elected or appointed; - To appoint PricewaterhouseCoopers SA, as the auditor of the Corporation, to hold office until the next annual general meeting of Shareholders and to authorize the directors to fix the auditor's remuneration; and - To transact such other business as may properly come before the Meeting or any adjournment or postponement thereof.

-The details of all matters proposed to be put before shareholders at the Meeting are set forth in the Management Information Circular accompanying this Notice of Meeting.
-At the Meeting, shareholders will be asked to approve each of the foregoing items.
+The details of all matters proposed to be put before Shareholders at the Meeting are set forth in the Management Information Circular (the "Information Circular") accompanying this Notice of Meeting.
+At the Meeting, Shareholders will be asked to approve each of the foregoing items.